Justice Department sues to block AT&T-Time Warner deal

 The Justice Department has filed a lawsuit to block AT&T's takeover of Time Warner, the parent company of CNN.

-The lawsuit, filed in federal court on Monday afternoon, is an unusual challenge to the $85 billion deal, which was announced by the two companies more than a year ago.
+The lawsuit, filed in federal court in Washington, D.C., on Monday, is an unusual challenge to the $85 billion deal, which was announced by the two companies more than a year ago.
 AT&T says it will fight the case in court.

-In the suit, the DOJ says the deal violates antitrust law because AT&T would likely "use its control of Time Warner's popular programming as a weapon to harm competition."
+In the suit, the DOJ argues that the deal violates antitrust law because AT&T would likely "use its control of Time Warner's popular programming as a weapon to harm competition."

 The government alleges that the deal "would result in fewer innovative offerings and higher bills for American families."